aham-oudeis/Training/launch_school/RB170-Networking-Foundations/Notes/transport_layer_security.md

 The client and server use variety of cryptographic algorithms for different aspects of a secure message exchange.
 The list of algorithms is called a cipher suite.

 __Encryption__
-* Transforming a message into a seemingly nonsensical message in a systematic way such that the message can be recovered.
+* Transforming a message into a seemingly nonsensical message in a systematic way such that the message can be recovered only by the one with the key to deciphering the message.

 * Decryption is the process of recovering the original message from the encrypted message